Agilatech/versalink-rain-device/README.md

 zetta().use(sensor).listen(1107);
 ```

-To easily specify some options, simply supply them in an object in the use statement like this:
+To easily specify some config, simply supply them in an object in the use statement like this:
 ```
 zetta().use(sensor, { "bus":"/dev/i2c-0", "streamPeriod":0, "gpio":44, "tipAmount":0.36 });
 ```